fbpx

-You are going to LOVE this scallop linguine recipe!
+You are going to LOVE this scallop pasta recipe!
 It’s perfect for date night or a special dinner at home.
-This easy bay scallop pasta features sweet and tender bay scallops, chewy linguine, a simple garlic butter sauce, all topped with a crunchy bread crumb and pine nut topping (I use the same topping in my shrimp linguine, crispy Parmesan cod and lemon ricotta pasta).
+Think chewy, al dente linguine, tender and sweet bay scallops, a simple garlic butter sauce, and a crunchy bread crumb and pine nut topping (I use the same topping in my shrimp linguine, crispy Parmesan cod and lemon ricotta pasta because it’s THAT good).
 Not only is this scallop scampi delicious, but it’s also easy to make!
-The scallops and linguine dish is made with simple ingredients and is comes together in just 20 minutes.
-Just like my lemon risotto, penne pomodoro, chicken broccoli ziti, and bucatini cacio e pepe – it’s simple enough for a weeknight dinner, but special enough for a date night at home, and I always pair it with my favorite NA sparkling rose.
+The dish is made with simple ingredients and comes together in less than 30 minutes.

 What Is Scallop Scampi?